Some of the technical content on this site is only available in English.

 In general, as a property manager, it's expected that you'd create at least one unit manager as well as access and access schedules at the unit level, although this may differ depending on your use case.
 Note that any access you create in the unit can include doors that are both communal (installation and unit level) as well as doors at just the unit level.

-Once you've created a unit manager, it's expected that you'd 'hand off' the unit to the unit manager so they can create other users that belong to their unit.
+Once you've moved in a unit and created a unit manager, it's expected that you'd 'hand off' the unit to the unit manager so they can create other users that belong to their unit.

 The unit manager has practically the same role at the unit level as that of a property manager at the installation level.
 However, bear in mind that there are two types of unit manager.